tarunsachdeva/blog/_posts/immigration.markdown

 My experience is the immigrant experience, but probably not the typical one.
 I've gone through so many visas and statuses I've lost count.

 I came to Canada in 1997 on a diplomatic visa, and started school at the University of Waterloo.
 I transferred to a student visa, and also did a number of co-op terms in the United States (on a J1 training visa) at Amazon.com in Seattle.
 I had all intentions of moving to the US.
-But, the visa for my last co-op term wasn't granted because the Embassy deemed I had spent "too many terms" in the US, and needed to go back to my country of citizenship (India) to "apply my training" for atleast two years.
+But, the visa for my last co-op term wasn't granted because the Embassy deemed I had spent "too many terms" in the US, and needed to go back to my country of citizenship (India) to apply my training for atleast two years.
+That wasn't an option, so home stayed in Toronto.

+It was 2003, and tech wasn't really a big thing in Toronto.
+I called and emailed over 250 companies in two weeks looking for an internship starting immediately.
+Only one company answered - Tira Wireless - and that's where I worked for my last term and as my first full time job.
+At Tira, I moved from a work visa to an application for permanent residence.

 link to thread

 immigration issues: education, finances, care